 Bordered by beautiful oceans, Canada is an amazing country to visit and boasts one of the highest standards of living in the world.
-Get destination information, tips, itineraries and inspiration for visiting Canada.
+You will get to explore destinations and enjoy the best time of your life.

 Due to the size of Canada the weather varies depending on where you located.
 Canada stretches from the Pacific to Atlantic Ocean, covering five time zones.
 In winter temperatures plumet and snow can cause havoc so its best to be prepared if you are visiting around October - April time.

 - Montreal Weather - In winter you can expect it to be cold and snowy.
 The cold in Montreal can be especially biting because of the wind-chill factor.
 Snowfall usually begins in November and continues through March.
 During winter months, the daytime temperatures are between -6°C to -15°C. Summer temperatures range from 15°C to 25°C.

 - Toronto Weather - In winter the weather is milder than most Canadian cities, yet still cold and snowy.
 Summer temperatures range from 15°C to 25°C. During winter months, the daytime temperatures are between -10°C to 12°C.

 - Vancouver Weather - Wet, yet mild throughout the year.
 Summer in Vancouver is pleasantly warm with an average temperature of 22°C. Winters are wet, but snow is rare.
 Average daily temperatures in winters range from 3°C to 7°C.